 What will Getting Relationships Right help me do?

-Detailed instructions for professional development sessions that help staff strengthen relationships.
+We'll give you detailed instructions for professional development that helps staff strengthen relationships.

-The Leader's Guide to Getting Relationships Right, which provides comprehensive instructions for facilitating professional development and organizational improvement sessions focused on helping staff build more developmental relationships with the young people they serve.
+You'll receive The Leader's Guide to Getting Relationships Right, which provides comprehensive instructions for facilitating professional development and organizational improvement sessions.
+These sessions are focused on helping staff build more developmental relationships with young people.

 December 2018 GRR Attendee